espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Vexing Tumble.md

 * * *

-**Critical Success** This movement doesn't trigger reactions from the foe, the foe is [[Off-Guard]] to you until the end of your turn, and you gain Panache.
+**Critical Success** This movement doesn't trigger reactions from the foe, the foe is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you until the end of your turn, and you gain Panache.

 **Success** This movement doesn't trigger reactions from the foe, and you gain panache.